-Hailing from Asheville, NC, Katie joins Adventure Treks for her first season as an instructor intern.
-Currently pursuing a bachelor’s degree at the University of North Carolina at Chapel Hill, Katie was an AT student in summer 2021 on the Leadership Adventure Semester course.
+Hailing from Asheville, NC, Katie is currently pursuing a degree at the University of North Carolina at Chapel Hill.
+She is a former AT student, having attended our Leadership Adventure gap semester.
 At UNC, Katie works as an expedition instructor, leading caving, backpacking, paddling, and climbing trips across North Carolina.
 She also volunteers as an outdoor educator for elementary school students.
 She’s worked as a flatwater raft guide for the U.S. National Whitewater Center in North Carolina, and as the head camp counselor at the Adventure Center of Asheville, where she took campers rafting down the Pigeon River, through high ropes courses, and on mountain biking day trips.

 - Education: University of North Carolina at Chapel Hill, bachelor’s degree in communications and dramatic art in progress

 - Favorite outdoor memory: Hands-down, one of my favorite AT memories has to be this one day of backpacking in the North Cascades.
 The sun was shining as we laughed and sang along a trail full of huckleberries, swinging bridges, and waterfalls.
 We eventually reached this absolutely breathtaking valley full of wildflowers, mountain goats, and glaciers in the distance.
 When we reached The Most Scenic Campsite of All Time, we chowed down on my favorite AT meal (DIY pizza lunchables), set up camp, and spent the remainder of the afternoon swimming in an ice-cold, crystal-clear glacial stream nearby.
 Despite the physical exhaustion we all felt, we spent hours laying out under a view of the Milky Way.
 I still can’t believe that place is real.